corpus-io/tokenize.it-smart-contracts/README.md

-# corpus
+# tokenize.it

-These smart contracts implement [corpus.io](https://corpus.io/)'s tokenized cap table management.
+These smart contracts implement [tokenize.it](https://tokenize.it/)'s tokenized cap table management.

 #  Main Concept
-1. All shares of a company are tokenized using the [CorpusToken.sol](contracts/CorpusToken.sol) contract
+1. All shares of a company are tokenized using the [Token.sol](contracts/Token.sol) contract
 2. Funds are raised through selling of these tokens:
     - a customized deal to a specific investor can be realized through the [PersonalInvite.sol](contracts/archive/PersonalInvite.sol) contract
     - continuous fundraising, which is open to everyone meeting the requirements, is done through the [ContinuousFundraising.sol](contracts/ContinuousFundraising.sol) contract